 Why branding is important

 Your brand is arguably one of your company's most important assets.
 It gives you and your company identity, makes your business memorable, encourages customers to purchase from you, supports your awareness efforts, and brings your employees pride.
-It can even contribute to your overall levels of customer satisfaction - find out how in this article.
+It can even contribute to your overall customer satisfaction - find out how in this article.

 Branding is usually a deciding factor for customers when they are about to make their purchase decision.
-Most customers actively buy from brands they know, and some purchase because they liked the brand here and now.
+Most customers actively buy from brands they know, and some purchase because they like the brand here and now.

-However, potential customers will be put off when the promises of a brand don't match up with the reality, as Stellan illustrates in this article about buying a car.
-When a brand presents itself as slick, modern and digitalised, there's a serious risk of damage to the brand if the experience doesn't meet the potential customer's expectations.
+However, potential customers will be put off when the promises of a brand don't match up with reality, as Stellan illustrates in this article about buying a car.
+When a brand presents itself as slick, modern and digitalised, there's a severe risk of damage to the brand if the experience doesn't meet the potential customer's expectations.

-Branding gives your company identity beyond its offering.
+Branding gives your company an identity beyond its offering.
 Also, it gives your potential and existing customers something to relate, interact, and connect with.